WHAT IS THE POINT OF HAVING A WORDPRESS BLOG?

 The internet was a new frontier in 98 and I learned a lot, and imagined we might be changing the world too.
 But by 2008 I could see that it was gradually turning into a cess pit of bullshit.
 That first 10 years of online education was enough to red pill me though, and by the time “911” took place I had a pretty good idea what had happened, who was behind it and what the agenda was.
 The only thing that really freaked me out was that so few people grasped what was going on.
 Just like the convid plandemic now.

 All along, as well as a blog, I always thought it was necessary to have a “real” website with full length pages about specific subjects.

 In 2016 I set out to fully update my website but never actually finished the job.
-I got distracted by some site called Steemit.
-And for the past five years it’s been on my to do list.
+I got distracted by a new blockchain site called Steemit.
+And for the past six years it’s been on my to do list.
 But the truth is, I can’t be arsed because nobody looks at it anymore.